Éire Óg Carrickmore

-Éire Óg Carrickmore is a hurling club from County Tyrone.
-Their seniors have won the Tyrone Senior Hurling Championship a record 26 times, with the most recent in 2017, and their first in 1972.
+Éire Óg Carrickmore is a hurling club from Carrickmore, County Tyrone, Northern Ireland.
+Their seniors have won the Tyrone Senior Hurling Championship a record 32 times, with the most recent in 2025, and their first in 1972.

 Founding

 While memories exist of the ancient game of camán, a precursor to the modern game of hurling, having been played locally in the 19th century, it was not until 1968 that hurling was revived in the parish by Kerryman Gerry Ryle.
 Gerry had come to teach at Dean Brian Maguirc School and upon coming across unused hurleys in the school gym in 1968, hurling came to life in Carrickmore.
 From that point Gerry bestowed his passion and enthusiasm for the game hurling upon the youth of the Dean who continued their interest after leaving school to the natural progression of forming Carrickmore's hurling club under the umbrella of St Colmcille's in 1970..
 However, it was not until 1974 that the club was named Éire Óg and separated from the football club.